BDC Hamburger Icon

 Did You Know?Did you know

-Businesses that sell simple, inexpensive or “impulse” products or services benefit more from push marketing.
-Examples include fast-moving consumer goods (FMCG), online and brick-and-mortar retailers, seasonal products and trendy products.
+Businesses that sell simple, inexpensive or "impulse" products or services benefit more from push marketing.
+Examples include fast-moving consumer goods, e-commerce and brick-and-mortar retailers, seasonal products and trendy products.

 When to use pull marketing

-Today’s buyers increasingly use search to find information about services and products; they research, ask friends for suggestions and read reviews and ratings.
+Today’s buyers increasingly seek out information about services and products; they research, ask friends for suggestions and read reviews and ratings.
 Once a potential customer knows about your company and wants to learn more, the information must be readily available.

-Ensure your website is up to date and amasses good customer reviews by encouraging satisfied customers to write positive reviews.
+To achieve this, ensure your website is current and amasses good customer reviews by encouraging satisfied consumers to write about their positive experiences.
 You should also consistently produce and publish helpful and engaging content on multiple channels, including social media.

 Use pull marketing in the following scenarios: